-This manual describes the use of the transfer model to estimate the concentration of dioxins (total TEQ) in milk of the dairy cow.
+This manual describes the use of the transfer model to estimate the concentration of dioxins (total TEQ) in milk and body fat of the dairy cow based on oral exposure to feed contaminated with dioxins.
 This model has several input fields (left side) and output fields (right side).
 The input and results can be saved using the button “Report (*.docx)”.
 Source information and a citation suggestion are provided (top).

 Step1: Contamination level of feed

-The user can provide the contamination level (expressed in ng total TEQ/kg feed) in the contamination field.
+The user can provide the contamination level (expressed in ng total TEQ/kg 88% dry matter) in the contamination field.

 Step 2: Feed intake

-The user has to select the type of feed that was contaminated with dioxins.
-For this, the user chooses first between a summer or winter feed regimen and then the relevant type of feed.
+The user has to select the type of feed that is contaminated with dioxins.
+For this, the user first chooses between a summer or winter feed regimen and then the relevant type of feed.

 a) This can either be: